Assignments

 Suggested slide format:

-- Title Slide: Paper title, paper citation, your name, date, role = Advocate
+- Title Slide: Your name, role = Advocate

-- Supporting Evidence #1: External source, key findings, connection to paper
+- Supporting Evidence #1: External source, key findings

-- Supporting Evidence #2: External source, key findings, connection to paper
+- Supporting Evidence #2: External source, key findings

 - Applications & Implications: What are the real-world or theoretical stakes?